-“We used Blackline for account reconciliations and in recent years, we realized that for our purposes, it was just a digital binder.
-We still did everything in Excel,” says Harms.
-“For budgeting, we used Adaptive Insights.
+“We used Blackline for account reconciliations and we realized that for our purposes, it was just a digital binder.
+We still did everything in Excel,” says Christine.
+“We used Adaptive Insights for budgeting.
 We bought the tool for four years and never used it because we couldn’t make it work.”

 “We went on the hunt for something that could do exactly what we wanted,” she says.
 “But our team came back and said, ‘you know, we just want to stick with Excel.
 We want this to be a lot more user-friendly.’”